 For anyone serious about writing, Grammarly helps in keeping your document clean and error-free.

 On the other hand, expert authors may find it less useful as they already know how to form proper sentences.
-Still, they can use it to catch occasional typos and mistakes.
+Still, they can use it to catch occasional typos and punctuation mistakes.